BijoyKM/farmorganiks/README.md

 ## User Stories
 * ## As a Website Owner I want:
 1. The website to provide clear and concise information about the organic farm business, the produce with prices and the farm trip information.
-2. The website should allow customer to contact the business for placing order, booking farm trip or providing feedback.
+2. The website allow customer to contact the business for placing order, booking farm trip or providing feedback.
-3. The website should help in providing the online platform so new and old customer could connect which in turn increase the walk ins.
+3. The website help in providing the online platform so new and old customer could connect which in turn increase the walk ins.

 * ## As a Website User I want:
 1. To easily understand the main purpose of the site and learn more about the business.